Sponsoring an Overseas Worker in Australia

 • Ensuring the occupation is found on either the STSOL, ROL or the MLTSSL;

-• Ensuring the nominee is remunerated in line with the market salary rates and not less than the salary threshold of $53,900 plus superannuation;
+• Ensuring the nominee is remunerated in line with the market salary rates and not less than the Temporary Skilled Migration Income Threshold (TSMIT);

 • Evidence that the business has a genuine need for the position; and